 Designed by shipbuilder Brian Schulz, this tiny Japanese-styled compact forest house is resting in the middle of woods.
 It is built entirely out of recycled materials and perfect for people who love small cottages in natural terrain.

-Offering complete relaxation and privacy, the tiny house is clad in wood and consists of a living room, a kitchen, a bathroom and a staircase that leads to the loft.
+Offering complete relaxation and privacy, the tiny house is clad in wood and consists of a living room, kitchen, bathroom and a staircase that leads to the loft.

 # Forest House by Ando Studio

 This forest house by Ando studio beautifully merges in the surrounding environment.
 It has been built using wood, concrete, and metal – but every angle of the house still looks so organic and natural as if part of the surrounding environment.